-Trick is to carefully select your gears and make changes at the right time, to ensure that your turns end in the required area.
+The trick is to carefully select your gears and make changes at the right time, to ensure that your turns end in the required area.
 Too high gear and you may miss the corner, too low and you will be too slow.
 You can even take some calculated risks to tires to outpace rivals.

-Game has changed hands from publisher to publisher several times (formerly known as Formula Dé), but all the expansions work with any base game.
+The game has changed hands from publisher to publisher several times (formerly known as Formula Dé), but all the expansions work with any base game.
 And there are a lot of expansions – by expansions I mean additional tracks.

-If you’re a racing fan, you’ll probably get excited by the following names: Monza, Hockenheim, Silverstone, Suzuka, Interlagos, Imola, Spa, Long Beach, Zeltweg, Melbourne, Nurburgring, Indianapolis, Sebring and Austin, to name a few.
+If you’re a racing fan, you’ll probably get excited by the following names: Monza, Hockenheim, Silverstone, Suzuka, Interlagos, Imola, Spa, Long Beach, Zeltweg, Melbourne, Nurburgring, Indianapolis, Sebring, and Austin, to name a few.
 Racing heaven.

 - More players the merrier.

 Designer: Richard Garfield

 Players: 2-6, best with 4